NEW HANOVER COUNTY—Judy Justice is a newcomer to the Board of Education race for New Hanover County Schools. Justice is a registered Democrat.

 What is your opinion of having a board comprised of multiple individuals having served 15 or more years?
 What are the strengths or weaknesses of having a majority veteran board?

 At this point I see no strengths in having three members that have served on the board for over 24 years each.
-I see a lot of weaknesses.
-They do not have children in their homes who attend, nor can I see that they are aware of the needs of our student population in 2018.
-After attending meetings in person for the last year I am embarrassed by the lack of knowledge these three display about what is currently going on daily in our schools and how out of touch they are with the actual education system and process, in all its complexity.
-Maybe they could come up with effective policy in the 1990s but they have damaged several of our area schools with their antiqued notion of what successful education policy entails.
-One is a lawyer who has taught at the community college level only, another is a retired educator who has not worked in schools for at least 24 years and the other is a real-estate appraiser who has never been an educator.
+I so see a lot of weaknesses.
+They do not have children in their homes who attend nor can I see that they are aware of the needs of our student population in 2018.
+After attending meetings in person for the last year I am embarrassed by the lack of knowledge these three displays about what is currently going on daily in our schools and how out of touch they are with the actual education system and process, in all its complexity.
+Maybe they could come up with effective policy in the 1990’s but they have damaged several of our area schools with their antiqued notion of what successful education policy entails.
 We need people on the board with a fresh perspective who are knowledgeable about our community in 2018, what goes on professionally in our schools with students in this technology era and who are knowledgeable about education in this complex and changing world.
 This is what is needed in order to make good policy decisions for our students.

 What strategy do you support in managing school overcrowding?

-Redistricting could help but it is only a temporary fix for some of our schools We desperately need to start planning the next bond issue which should focus on adding a new middle and high school in the growing areas of the county.
-The elementary schools need to have attendance zones that make the most effective use of our current facilities which would end the overcrowding in our elementary schools.
+Redistricting could help but it is only a temporary fix for some of our schools.
+First, the schools and county need accurate studies (they are using three right now that all conflict) as to the future growth, where and when it will happen.
+If we don’t know where we are going we are not going to end up where we need to.
+Then because obviously we are growing and overcrowded in some schools we desperately need to start planning the next bond issue which should focus on adding a new middle and high school in the growing areas of the county The elementary schools need to have attendance zones that make the most effective use of our current facilities which would end the overcrowding in our elementary schools.

 What are your thoughts on Charter schools?